JoshDoody/joshdoody.github.io/_posts/2016-11-06-software-developers-how-to-get-a-raise.md

 In his excellent article [The Ultimate Guide To Salary Negotiation For Software Developers](https://simpleprogrammer.com/2016/10/10/salary-negotiation-software-developers/), [John Sonmez](https://simpleprogrammer.com/about-simple-programmer/) shows the difference in salary over 10 years when you negotiate your starting salary to be $90,000 instead of settling for $80,000.

-Making that leap to a new job and negotiating your starting salary can earn you hundreds of thousands or even a million dollars over the course of your career.

 But there are costs to changing jobs—you might have to move your family to a new city, learn new technology, or leave a team you really like working with—so this isn't always an easy option.

-## You can also earn more by staying put
+## You can also earn more without changing jobs

-Here's a table from John's article.
-He assumes you'll get a 3% raise each year, which is pretty common.
-I've added a two columns showing what happens if you negotiate an *additional* 5% raise every two years in both scenarios.
-Five percent every two years is a *conservative* estimate of what is achievable for most software developers.
+In this table from John's article, he shows how much your salary will grow over 10 years if you get a 3% raise each year.
+Here's my own version of that table where I've added a two columns showing what happens if you negotiate an *additional* 5% raise every two years.
+Five percent every two years is a *conservative* estimate of what is achievable for most software developers without changing jobs.

 <table><tbody>
 <tr><th></th><th colspan="2">3% raise each year</th><th colspan="2">5% MORE every other year</th></tr>